 If Lenin, Mao, Churchill and John F. Kennedy were to walk together down the streets of Shanghai, Mumbai, Sao Paulo, Istanbul or Johannesburg (or even Almaty, Kazakhstan) today, they would not argue for a nanosecond about who “won” the ideological struggle among them.
-The world has become overwhelmingly a planet of people aspiring to live materially rich middle class lives, where substantial personal liberty if not democracy is the norm, and where people realistically believe that working hard will likely lead to a better future for them and their children.
+The world has become overwhelmingly a planet of people aspiring to live materially rich middle class lives, where substantial personal liberty if not democracy is increasingly the norm (with some recent, hopefully temporary backsliding), and where people realistically believe that working hard will likely lead to a better future for them and their children.
 Today there are places all over the world that more resemble America in the Fifties (with local cultures and modern technology) than the overwhelmingly politically repressive, anti-capitalist places they were thirty years ago.

 There are also fewer people killed in wars today than at any time in history, less crime in most of our communities and fewer people crippled and dying prematurely from preventable diseases.
 There are hundreds of millions of people around the world who have escaped extreme poverty in the last couple of decades.
 These benefits have all occurred on America’s global watch, and many of these benefits have come from ideas and policies of which America has been the chief proponent.

 So why does almost no one in America, neither conservative Republicans nor liberal Democrats, nor most people in between, feel like we have “won” anything in the last couple of decades?
 Is it because the press incessantly shoves sensationalized bad news and screaming commentators in our faces?
+(How many readers have heard of Charlie Baker or Larry Hogan, moderate Republican governors, re-elected to office in 2018, in overwhelmingly Democratic states?)
 Is it because our politicians have predominantly become preening whiners and bullies, incapable of working together in any meaningful way to address things our nation needs addressed, constantly focused instead on their own reelection?
 Or is it simply because once people have basic safety and food on their tables, their sense of well-being is more a function of the direction and rate of change in their lives than their actual level of well-being?
 In America things have flat lined economically for many during the last several decades, while for others the perception that America’s power is in decline is anxiety provoking.
 For yet others such elementary things as the frustration with the decay of America’s infrastructure has colored their perception of life in America.

 This website argues that whether one is an advocate of big government or small government, America needs a functional government.
 The unwillingness of our politicians to find middle ground, as has been the case for much of the last several decades, is doing this nation serious harm.
 Sure, we are muddling through, but it is wearing us down and making us weaker and poorer.